rayxke/kiritos-classroom/site/content/sks/spring2023/english-debate/assignment2.md

 ---
 ## Rubric (40 pts.)
 ### Lincoln Douglass Debate (20 pts.)
-- Argumentation (5 pts.)
+- Argumentation (10 pts.)
     - Arguments are coherent and lacking in fallacies
     - Evidence ties to position well
+    - Well thought out rebuttal and consideration of oppositions arguments
 - Quality of Research (5 pts.)
     - Background info is well researched from reliable sources
     - Naver, Wiki, Search Engines (Google, Bing, etc.) are NOT reliable sources
-- Technical Skills (5 pts.)
-    - Expert implementation of the following:
-        - Editing
-        - Graphics
-        - Subtitles
-    - Sufficiently satisfies time requirement
 - Contribution and Participation (5 pts.)
     - Did you actively participate?
+    - Was your voice clearly heard?
 ### Paper (20 pts.)
 - Argumentation (5 pts.)
     - Cogent logical arguments presented in writing